kubeflow/spark-operator/docs/quick-start-guide.md

 The manifest directory contains primarily the `crds` and `spark-operator-with-webhook.yaml` which holds configurations of spark operator init job, a webhook service and finally a deployemnt.

 Spark operator with above manifest installs `spark-operator` in default namespace `spark-operator` with default webhook service `spark-webhook`.
-If you wish to install `spark-operator` in a namespace called as something other than `spark-opertor` and webhook service as something other than `spark-webhook`, `Job` manifest in `spark-operator-with-webhook.yaml` should look like below.
+If you wish to install `spark-operator` in a namespace other than `spark-opertor` and webhook service name other than `spark-webhook`, `Job` manifest in `spark-operator-with-webhook.yaml` should look like below.
 You need to pass the desired namespace name and service name as arguements in `command` field in `containers`.

 ```
 apiVersion: batch/v1